07 Jul, 2023 If a solution for Māori wellbeing is needed it’s about values not the Treaty!

 It is very difficult for one person – alone – to build that kind of a home, bringing security to many.
 (The solo parents and grandparents who do, each deserve an award!)

 • …Though there will be exceptions.
-Imagine two two sisters who are committed to each other and their wider family – who create a safe environment for others.
-We give credit where credit is due!
+Imagine two sisters who, as adults, are committed to each other and their wider family.
+Together they then create a safe environment for their nieces and nephews.

-But if we’re looking for solutions – to improve wellbeing – the above is ‘fence at the top of the cliff’.
-It can save people from a lifetime of troubles – while bringing blessing to many around.
+But if we’re looking for solutions to improve wellbeing – ‘God’ and ‘Marriage’ are like a fence at the top of a cliff.
+These can save people from a lifetime of troubles – while bringing blessing to many.

 #3.
 WE THEN BUILD A CULTURE OF TAKING RESPONSIBILITY FOR OUR PROBLEMS – RATHER THAN POINTING THE FINGER

-So, the idea of an expanding Government that ‘cares for the people’ – no matter how charitable or good it seems in the momentis a pathway toward disaster!
+So, the idea of an expanding Government that ‘cares for the people’ – no matter how charitable or good it seems at the timeis the pathway toward disaster!

-Very few perceive this while standing for their rights, to get more payouts and help from the Government.
-However, the history books show the life-cycle – and the unavoidable results are TERRIBLE!
+Very few perceive this while standing for their rights, while receiving payouts and power.
+However, the history books show us where this leads, and the outcomes are TERRIBLE!

 This is why a foundational principle of wellbeing is that we take responsibility for our own lives and families and people, and our own problems.
 This includes our own incomes – and finding work, establishing basic security.
 This includes addressing our own family problems or dysfunction – teaching values, pursuing paths of healing, working to establish new patterns of behaviour.
 (This is all about VALUES).